 How often do you think about your HVAC system?
-For most homeowners in the Wasatch Front region, it’s merely a blip on the radar until it breaks down, leaving you sweating buckets in the summer, shivering in the winter and scrambling to find the cash for an expensive repair.
+For most homeowners in the Wasatch Front region, it’s merely a blip on the radar until it breaks down, leaving you sweating buckets in the summer, shivering in the winter and scrambling to find the cash for a pricey repair.

-An HVAC system is one of the biggest investments you make in your home.
-While you obviously want to keep it functioning as long as possible, it’s important to realize when it’s time for an upgrade.
+An HVAC system is one of the largest investments you make in your home.
+While you obviously want to keep it running as long as possible, it’s important to realize when it’s time for an upgrade.

 The heating, air conditioning and plumbing professionals at Barlow Service Experts are here to share some warning signs for when it’s time to replace your home’s HVAC system.
 Plus, if you do need new equipment, you can lease a new, high-efficiency HVAC system through Service Experts’ Advantage Program that includes all maintenance, repairs and parts at no additional cost.